 Biotechnology Graduate Assistantships

-The Graduate Program in Biotechnology at The University of Texas Health Science Center at Tyler has a limited number of graduate assistantships for students in the Master’s Program in Biotechnology.
+The Graduate Program in Biotechnology at The University of Texas at Tyler Health Science Center (HSC) has a limited number of graduate assistantships for students in the Master’s Program in Biotechnology.
 Assistantship awards are in the amount of $12,600 per year paid in 24 installments.

 In order to be considered for an assistantship, a student must: